guillonapa/community-license-check/README.md

 After instantiation, you can run the `run` function to get a hash of all the licenses of interest, i.e. a `docs/Components-LICENSE` and individual `components/*/LICENSE` files.

+*Note: All tests can be run in a Docker container as well to avoid installation and manual testing.*

 ## Installation

 This project is set up with `bundler`.